mymoneyway/mymoneyway/README.md

 This repository includes multiple related services and apps under one roof:

 - [youtube-channel-chatbot](youtube-channel-chatbot) - Conversational chatbot that answers questions from YouTube channels with smart, multi-author responses and video timecodes.
+- [buy-high-cry-later](buy-high-cry-later) – Interactive investment sim where you compete with AI investors, build your portfolio from random stocks and ETFs, and test long-term strategies on a timeline-driven market.

 ## Getting Started<a name="getting-started"></a>